Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 First launched in IBM systems in the fall of 1993, it was marketed by IBM as the PPC601 and by Motorola as the MPC601.
 It operated at speeds ranging from 50 to 80 MHz.
 It was fabricated using a 0.6 µm CMOS process with four levels of aluminum interconnect.
 The die was 121 mm² large and contained 2.8 million transistors.

 The 601 has a 32 kB unified L1 cache, a capacity that was considered large at the time for an on-chip cache.
 Thanks partly to the large cache it was considered a high performance processor in its segment, outperforming the competing Intel Pentium processor.
-The PowerPC 601 was used in the first Power Macintosh computers from Apple, and in a variety of RS/6000 workstations and SMP servers from IBM and Groupe Bull.

 Stick-on promotional button has a real power PC chip encased inside enamel for viewing.

-Motorola PowerPC Chip Character Figure (early 1990s)
+Motorola PowerPC Chip Character (early 1990s)

 Motorola PowerPC chip